Power of Attorney in Scotland

-Power of Attorney (POA) allows you to choose someone else to deal with third parties, such as banks or the local council, on your behalf, should you be unable to do so in the future.
+Power of Attorney allows you to appoint someone to make important decisions or act on your behalf, should you be unable to do so in the future.

-In Scotland, there are three types of Power of Attorney:
+In Scotland, there are two types of Power of Attorney:

 A CPA must be registered with the Scottish Office of the Public Guardian to be effective.

-For more information, see this page of the Scottish Office of the Public Guardian’s website.
+For more information, see the Scottish Office of the Public Guardian’s website.

 Setting up a Power of Attorney in Scotland

-When setting things up, you can stipulate which ‘powers’ you want to give; for example, you might only want your attorney to deal with your bills, but not to have the power to sell your property, or you may only want the attorney to deal with your affairs once you start to lose capacity.
+When setting up a Power of Attorney, you can stipulate which powers you want to give; for example, you might only want your attorney to deal with your bills, but not to have the power to sell your property, or you may only want the attorney to deal with your affairs once you start to lose capacity.

 If you’re appointing more than one person, you must decide if they will make decisions: